victorlico/FIHMPC_ESP/README.md

 # FIHMPC_ESP
-The Fuzzy Infinity Horizon Model Predictive Controler proposed to Electrical Submersible Pumps (ESP) as part master research. of my
+The Fuzzy Infinity Horizon Model Predictive Controler proposed to Electrical Submersible Pumps (ESP) as part of my master research degree ini the mechatronics postgraduate program (PPGM) from Federal University of Bahia (UFBA).